J0vid/Colormesh/README.md

 # Generating the sampling template

 The user provides the consensus.array (the x,y coordinates, defined above), perimeter.map (the order in which to read the points, defined above), a numerical value for the number of rounds of Delaunay triangulation to perform, the test.image (defined above), and the logical for flip.delaunay.
-The pixels that will be sampled are defined and shown in the resulting image plot.
+The alignment check draws a yellow line around the perimeter of your speciment and red circles are plotted at the pixel coordinates that will be sampled.
-*Note: the circles shown in the overlay plot are not equal to the size of the sampling circle size.*
+*Note: the circles shown in the alignment check are **not** equal to the size of the sampling circle size.*

 ```{r}
 specimen.sampling.template = tri.surf(consensus.array, perimeter.map, 3, test.image, flip.delaunay = FALSE)

 ## If the sampling template is upside-down, set flip.delaunay = TRUE
 specimen.sampling.template = tri.surf(consensus.array, perimeter.map, 3, test.image, flip.delaunay = TRUE)
 ```
 The images below show the resulting plot of flip.delaunay = TRUE/FALSE
 ![Outline example](images/test_image_flip_right.png) | ![Outline example](images/test_image_flip_wrong.png)